How to achieve operational excellence in the digital age

 - Develop competencies and support cultural change

 Integrate skills development and improve the way work is performed throughout your organization by building the required skills at leadership, operational and production floor level.
-Develop a learning and development strategy to ensure your workforce has the competencies required to deliver on the business imperatives.
+Build a learning and development strategy to ensure your workforce has the competencies required to deliver on the business imperatives.

 Once you’ve defined the reasons for cultural change, convey them to the workforce.
 An organization-wide sense of urgency is necessary to compel the organization to transform.
 This is often referred to as being the ‘‘burning platform for change’’.